Farm Bill (aka the Food Bill)

 In 2012, Missouri farmers were devastated by drought, losing much of their livestock and forage crops.
 I introduced a bill, H.R.
 1454, to provide them with retroactive disaster assistance.
 Thankfully the Agriculture Committees heard the concerns that I, and other Midwestern lawmakers raised on this issue.
 For the first time, the Farm Bill provides a permanent baseline for livestock disaster programs, and makes that assistance retroactive to 2011.
 These and many other provisions will help ensure future stability in American communities.

-According to the Census Bureau, 49.1 million Americans lived in poverty in 2010.
-This includes a staggering 13.6 million children and 6.2 million seniors.
+According to the Census Bureau, nearly 50 million Americans lived in poverty in 2010.
+Most importantly, this means that 13.6 million children and 6.2 million seniors are struggling to exist on a daily basis.
 It is imperative that we not take nutrition benefits from Americans that are struggling to stay out of poverty and to feed themselves and their family.
-Nearly 46 million Americans rely on the Supplemental Nutritional Assistance Program (SNAP).
-Programs like SNAP and Women, Infants and Children (WIC) not only provide money for local economy stimulation, but also keep American families nourished and out of poverty.
-Even with a strong SNAP program, 14.5% of American households experienced food insecurity in 2010.
-I support continued funding for these programs in the Farm Bill and in yearly appropriations.
+Additionally, nearly 46 million Americans rely on the Supplemental Nutritional Assistance Program (SNAP).
+Programs such as SNAP and the Supplemental Nutrition Program for Women, Infants, and Children (WIC) stimulate local economies while keeping American citizens nourished and out of poverty.
+Every $1.00 of federal SNAP benefits generates nearly double that amount in local economic activity.
+I will continue to fight for the well-being of American citizens, so I support continued funding for such programs in the Farm Bill and in yearly appropriations.